· 9 min read

 It should be taken for granted that typing on all the layouts felt very comfortable.

 I started my journey with Dvorak, The comma, dot and quote keys are placed in very comfortable positions.
 The Vim experience was good.
 However, the CLI experience, wasn’t the best.
 There were two major frustrations with this layout.
 Firstly, typing ls -l is a pain.
-Secontly, keyboard shortcuts are a pain. ctrl c and ctrl v becomes a two-handed shortcut, making copy pasting from webpages feel awkward.
+Secondly, keyboard shortcuts are a pain. ctrl c and ctrl v become a two-handed shortcut, making copy-paste operation feel awkward.

 Programmer’s Dvorak made it easier to type symbols by swapping the number row and symbols.
 The numbers were also rearranged.
 It doesn’t solve the issues I had with Dvorak.